Music Creation and Audio Recording

 - For artists looking to undertake the production of a full-length audio recording in one or more professional facilities that regularly charge a fee to a variety of artists to record and produce work.
 The applicant must be the originator of the majority of the material for the recording.
 Grants for full-length audio recording can assist with producer costs (if not self-produced), guest artist costs, and costs associated with recording, mixing, editing, mastering, packaging, design, and manufacturing costs (maximum 1,000 units), provided the work is completed in professional facilities.
 You may also include web design and online media management costs to a maximum $1,000 if they are associated with the proposed recording project.
 Projects seeking funding solely for manufacturing, online media management, and web design costs are not eligible for funding.
 A small portion of the work may be completed in home-based facilities, but these costs are not eligible for support in this category.
 You cannot pay yourself artist fees.
 Do not include any fees related to the applicant in the project budget.
 Grants awarded in this category do not fund costs associated with the writing/composition of new work.

 GENERAL ELIGIBILITY REQUIREMENTS

-You must be a Canadian Citizen or Permanent Resident (Landed Immigrant) or have an application pending for Permanent Resident status and, if requested, be able to provide verification documentation.
-(Grant recipients must have a Social Insurance Number.)
+Applicants must be Canadian Citizens, or Permanent Residents (Landed Immigrants), or have an application pending for Permanent Resident status, or be a Protected Person (approved refugee claimant) and, if requested, be able to provide documentation to verify this.